jnozzi/cocoadev.com/SiteContent/General/ButtonWithThreeStatesAndTwoAlternateImages.markdown

 How is it possible to make a button have 2 alternate images to be able to cycle through 3 images by clicking the button?

-Should I try to subclass [[NSButtonCell]] to obtain my custom images for every state (on, off and mixed)?
+Should I try to subclass General/NSButtonCell to obtain my custom images for every state (on, off and mixed)?

 If the better solution is to create a custom view, could you tell me how I can handle mouse events and update the image?